cprey/fastapi-kafka-stuff/README.md

     * http://`minikube ip`/docs - OpenAPI docs
     * http://`minikube ip`/ - "Classic" Hello, world

+1. fire off an update to kafka using the app

+    * `kubectl exec -it python-one python app/producer.py`
+    * check for the update in the browser using the _state_ http://`minikube ip`/state

 1. show logs

-    * kubectl logs -f python-one
+    * kubectl logs -f python-one # -f is follow - CTRL+c to stop
     * kubectl logs -f kafka-0

 ## make changes to app and rebuild